 Welcome to my site!
-Here you can find some of my research interests, teaching activities and materials of the past years, publications (article links and preprints), ongoing projects, conference presentations, and collaboration stays.
-I will try to keep this webpage as updated as possible, although, if you find that something is missing, please refer yourself to my profile on Google Scholar or ResearchGate.
+Here you can find some of my research interests, teaching activities and materials of the past years, publications (article links and preprints), ongoing projects, conference presentations, editorial issues, and collaboration stays.
+I will try to keep this web-page as updated as possible, although, if you find that something is missing, please refer yourself to my profile on Google Scholar or ResearchGate.

-I currently hold a permanent position with full-dedication as an Adjunct Professor of the Universidad de la República (UdelaR, Uruguay) at the Department for Theoretical of the Physics Institute in the School of Science (IFFC).
+I currently hold a permanent position (with full-dedication) as an Adjunct Professor of the Universidad de la República (UdelaR), Uruguay.
+My position is based at the Department for Theoretical Physics of the Physics Institute in the School of Science (IFFC).
 I am also a level 3 Researcher for PEDECIBA (Program for the Development of Basic Sciences), Uruguay, and a level 1 Researcher of the Researcher's National System (SNI, ANII).
-I was apponted as a Research Fellow of the University of Aberdeen (UoA, Scotland) at the Institute for Complex Systems and Mathematical Biology (ICSMB) from January 2015 until 2017.
-Previously, I worked at the IFFC from 2007 until 2010 as a Researcher Assistant doing Teaching Assistance and research within the Statistical Mechanics and Non-linear Physics Group (group webpage).
+I was appointed as a Research Fellow of the University of Aberdeen (UoA), Scotland, at the Institute for Complex Systems and Mathematical Biology (ICSMB) from January 2015 until 2017.
+Previously, I worked at the IFFC from 2007 until 2010 as a Researcher Assistant doing Teaching Assistance and research within the Non-linear Physics Group (group webpage).
 During those years I taught laboratory courses on electronics and modern physics; impart tutorials on wave mechanics, Lagrangian and Hamiltonian mechanics, and non-linear physics.
-Also, I undertook intern-ships at the Acoustic-Optics Laboratory (acustoptica.fisica.edu.uy) and at the Laboratory of Instabilities in Fluids (fluidos.fisica.edu.uy).
+Also, I undertook intern-ships at the Acoustic-Optics Laboratory (acustoptica.fisica.edu.uy) and at the Laboratory of Fluid Instabilities (fluidos.fisica.edu.uy).